avatorl/Deneb-Vega-Templates/README.md

 The chart type selection for the templates has been inspired by the Financial Times Visual Vocabulary.

+Live Power BI report with all the templates: https://powerofbi.org/deneb-vega-templates/

+PBIX file to download: [will be added later]

 ## Author of the templates

 Andrzej Leszkiewicz